jbornschein/mpi4py-examples/README.txt

 Where "-I" means you want to work interactively, "-X" requests grapical (X-Window) I/O -- (you can run arbitrary programs that open windows).
-The option "-l " specifies the resources you want to allocate.  "-l nodes=4:ppn=4" requests four compute nodes with each having 4 processor cores [ppn =^ ProcessorsPerNode].
+The option "-l " specifies the resources you want to allocate.  "-l nodes=4:ppn=4" requests four compute nodes with each having four processor cores [ppn =^ ProcessorsPerNode].
 So in total you allocate 16 CPU cores.
 [The scheduler is free to run your job on two nodes having 8 CPU cores each]

-Once your interactive session is ready, you simply run
+Once your interactive session is ready, you run

  $ mpirun ./your-program